Jacob-G-Watson/goal-tracker/README.md

 Sign up to Supabase - [https://app.supabase.com](https://app.supabase.com) and create a new project.
 Wait for your database to start.

-### 2. Run "Todo List" Quickstart
+### 2. Run "Todo List" Quick start

-Once your database has started, run the "Todo List" quickstart.
+Once your database has started, run the "Todo List" quick start.
 Inside of your project, enter the `SQL editor` tab and scroll down until you see `TODO LIST: Build a basic todo list with Row Level Security`

 ### 3. Get the URL and Key